p-mcgowan/se-scripts/template/readme.md

 ---|---|---
-config| font: set the font <br/>size: set the font size <br/>textPadding: set the padding <br/>colour: set the text colour <br/>bgColour: set the background colour |Configure the display (only runs once) text|text: string of text  <br/>colour: &lt;colour argument> (see below)  <br/>textAlignment: "center", "left", "right"  <br/>scale: a numeric scale factor|basic text rendering textCircle|colour: &lt;colour argument><br/>outline: if true, will not fill the circle|a small circle inline with text circle| size: numeric size in pixels<br/>colour: &lt;colour argument><br/>outline: if true, will not fill the circle|a basic circle shape bar| pct: percent value from 0 to 1 (eg 0.24)<br/>width: width in pixels (default to width of screen or space left on line)<br/>height: height in pixels (defaults to text height)<br/>fillColour: &lt;colour argument><br/>text: string of text<br/>textColour: &lt;colour argument><br/>bgColour: &lt;colour argument><br/>textAlignment: "center", "left", "right"<br/>pad: percentage padding (defaults to 0.1)|a percent bar
+config| font: set the font <br/>size: set the font size <br/>textPadding: set the padding <br/>colour: set the text colour <br/>bgColour: set the background colour |Configure the display (only runs once) text|text: string of text  <br/>colour: &lt;colour argument> (see below)  <br/>textAlignment: "center", "left", "right"  <br/>scale: a numeric scale factor|basic text rendering right|none|Set the alignment to the right for the rest of the line textCircle|colour: &lt;colour argument><br/>outline: if true, will not fill the circle|a small circle inline with text circle| size: numeric size in pixels<br/>colour: &lt;colour argument><br/>outline: if true, will not fill the circle|a basic circle shape bar| pct: percent value from 0 to 1 (eg 0.24)<br/>width: width in pixels (default to width of screen or space left on line)<br/>height: height in pixels (defaults to text height)<br/>fillColour: &lt;colour argument><br/>text: string of text<br/>textColour: &lt;colour argument><br/>bgColour: &lt;colour argument><br/>textAlignment: "center", "left", "right"<br/>pad: percentage padding (defaults to 0.1)|a percent bar